microsoft/code-with-engineering-playbook/automated-testing/integration-testing/readme.md

 There is a tradeoff a developer must evaluate between integration test code coverage and engineering cycles.
 With mock dependencies, test data, and separate environments to test, too many integration tests are infeasible to maintain with a low return in efficacy.
 Too much mocking will slow down the test suite, make scaling difficult, and may be a sign the developer should consider other tests for the scenario such as acceptance or E2E.

 Integration tests of complex systems require high maintanence.
 Avoid testing business logic in integration tests by keeping test suites separate.
 Avoid writing tests in a scaled-down copy of the production environment, instead write them in a copy.
 Additionally, avoid tesing beyond the acceptance criteria of the task and avoid overlaping functionality with other test suites.
+Avoid leaving artifacts.

 Avoid skipping integration tests!